jumbosushi/js_practice/Week 1/ch2_notes.md

 ###Increments ++ and -- increase or decrease the number by ones!
 Check this out

 '''

 var mynumber = 1;
 var myVar;      //undefined

 //Does the same thing!
 mynumber++
 ++mynumber

 '''

-But like, which one should I use?_
+But like, which one should I use

 In this example,

 '''

 mynumber = 1;
 // Ex 1
 myVar = (myNumber++ * 10 + 1);

 //Ex2
 myvar = (++mynumber * 10 + 1)

 '''

 In Ex1 the calculation is: 1 * 10 + 1 + 1== 12
 *at-the-end ++ add 1 after operations!*